 In fact, they are susceptible to damage as they typically require long wires that run underground covering a long distance of space.
 Breaks in the cables can be caused by a variety of reasons, disrupting connectivity.
 Construction, water, rodents, lightning, voltage, and ice are all culprits, bringing network traffic to a halt by severing the fiber optic cable.
 Conversely, when properly designed and deployed Microwave Fixed Wireless links can offer reliability as high as 99.999% in many circumstances.
 It facilitates unwavering connectivity with uninterrupted service and an unmatched level of efficiency.

-Again, in the RDOF networks, reliability will be measured by the FCC, and operators must comply with high levels of reliability, proving their networks are up and running at 80% of the promised capacity, 80% of the time.
-This means they cannot afford to have capacity drops and service disruptions, or else they will suffer hefty penalties and even face the danger of their funding being denied.
+Again, in the rural funded networks, reliability will be measured by governments, and operators must comply with high levels of reliability, proving their networks are up and running at the minimum of the promised capacity, a minimum percentage of the time.
+This means they cannot afford to have capacity drops and service disruptions, or else they may suffer hefty penalties and even face the danger of their funding being denied.

 ENDURANCE AND REDUNDANCY: